Plum softball has tools to get clear playoff hurdle | Trib HSSN

 Fox Chapel, the No. 14 seed in the Class 5A playoffs, upended the Mustangs, 2-0, in the WPIAL first round, abruptly halting a promising season.

-“I don’t like to dwell in the past too much, because there’s not a whole lot you can do about it,” said fourth-year coach Phil DiLonardo.
+“I don’t like to dwell in the past too much because there’s not a whole lot you can do about it,” fourth-year coach Phil DiLonardo said.
 “But we’ve talked about it.”

 The loss ended Plum’s season at 13-4 overall.
-The Mustangs went 11-1 in Section 1-5A, winning the section crown.
+The Mustangs went 11-1 in Section 1-5A, winning the section title.

-When Plum takes the field for its season opener March 25 — against the same Fox Chapel team that ended its season last year — it will do so with about half of its lineup from that game.
+When Plum takes the field for its season opener Friday — against Fox Chapel by the way — it will do so with about half of its lineup from that game.

 “We lost Melanie Mienke, who was a three-year starter and pitched almost every inning last year,” DiLonardo said.
 “So that’s an area we’ve been working on.”

-Taking the spot of Mienke, who is now playing at Pitt-Greensburg, will be junior Makenzie Lang, an exceptional hitter who was a first-team all-section pick as a first baseman last season.
+Taking the spot of Mienke, who is playing at Pitt-Greensburg, will be junior Makenzie Lang, an exceptional hitter who was a first-team all-section pick at first base last season.
 Now, she’ll try to command the circle as well as she commands the batter’s box.

 “It’s definitely a change for her from first base,” DiLonardo said.
 “But she brings her bat, her attitude.
 She led the team in a lot of offensive categories last year.
 Probably all of them.
 She’s gong to be the big bopper in our lineup.